slievr/silverstripe-content-blocks/README.md

 ## instalation

-to install module add the extension to config.yml and dev/build?flush=1
+to install module add the extensions to config.yml and dev/build?flush=1

 ```
 Page: